zuplo/docs/docs/examples/archiving-requests-to-storage.md

 ![Untitled](/media/guides/archiving-requests-to-storage/Untitled_1.png)

-Then generate your SAS token - copy the token (not the url) to clipboard and enter into a new environment variable in your zup called `BLOB_CREATE_SAS`.
+Then generate your SAS token - copy the token (not the URL) to the clipboard and enter it into a new environment variable in your zup called `BLOB_CREATE_SAS`.
 You'll need another environment variable called `BLOB_CONTAINER_PATH`.

 ![Untitled](/media/guides/archiving-requests-to-storage/Untitled_2.png)